 Information not to disclose

-Unless the publication is initiated and authored by a Healthcare Organization (HCO), no HCO-specific data should be shown in any publication, not even in an anonymized way (e.g., “site 1, site 2, site 3, etc.”).
+Unless the publication is initiated and authored by an HCO, no HCO-specific data should be shown in any publication, not even in an anonymized way (e.g., “site 1, site 2, site 3, etc.”).
 All results must be shown as aggregated statistics only.
 HCOs may only disclose site-specific data from their own institution.

 Screenshots of the platform are confidential and shall not be used in any publication without express consent from TriNetX.
 If permission is granted, TriNetX shall provide the appropriate language relating to said screenshot(s).
 Graphs and associated data downloaded from the platform using the platform’s export tools can be used in publications without express consent from the TriNetX Legal Department.